marc2332/bliss/doc/docs/scan_default.md

 `(<start>-<stop>)/(<npoints>-1)`.
 The number of intervals will be `<npoints>-1`.
 Count time is given by `<count_time>` (in seconds).

-At the end of the scan (even in case of error) the motor will return to its initial position.
+At the end of the `dscan` (even in case of error or scan abortion, on a `ctrl-c` for example) the motor will return to its initial position.

 ## a2scan